Mechanical Designer (TTE Programme)

 Diversity has been an integral part of CERN's mission since its foundation and is an established value of the Organization.

-Are you a technician looking for a challenging professional experience to further your career?
+Are you a mechanical technician looking for a challenging professional experience to further your career?
 If so, joining CERN’s TTE programme may very well give you that challenge.
-This position as a Mechanical Technician is part of our prestigious TTE programme.

-The mandate of the EN-MME group is to provide to the CERN community specific engineering solutions combining mechanical design, fabrication and material sciences.
+The mandate of the Mechanical and Materials Engineering Group in the Engineering Department is to provide to the CERN community, specific engineering solutions combining mechanical design, fabrication and material sciences.

 Historically the group maintains and develops the know-how on the mechanical construction of beam accelerator components and physics detectors, involving a large spectrum of highly specialized activities, including on-site facilities and sub-contracting.
-EN-MME includes the largest design office at CERN
+The Mechanical and Materials Engineering Group welcomes the largest design office at CERN.

 - Carry out mechanical sizing of components using analytical or numerical methods.